-Anytime the criteria above are not met for a driveway stop it must be approved in writing by the director or coordinator of transportation.
-(734-242-5799 ext.
-2670 or ext.
+Any time the criteria above are not met for a driveway stop it must be approved in writing by the Supervisor of transportation.
+(734-322-2671 or ext.
 2671)

-All yellow light and driveway stops must be documented on the "Hazards Light & Driveway" pick up/drop off form.
+All yellow lights and driveway stops must be documented on the "Hazards Light & Driveway" pick-up/drop-off form.